auth0/Lock.swift/README.md

 To use Passwordless Authentication with Lock, you need to configure it with **OIDC Conformant Mode** set to `true`.

-> It is strongly encouraged that Lock be used in OIDC Conformant mode.
-When this mode is enabled, it will force Lock to use Auth0's current authentication pipeline and will prevent it from reaching legacy endpoints.
-By default this is `false`.
+> OIDC Conformant Mode will force Lock to use Auth0's current authentication pipeline and will prevent it from reaching legacy endpoints.
+By default this mode is disabled.
 For more information, please see the [OIDC adoption guide](https://auth0.com/docs/api-auth/tutorials/adoption).

 To show Lock, add the following snippet in your `UIViewController`